 Now that it’s almost winter, the holidays are upon us.
-There’s Thanksgiving, Hanukkah, Kwanzaa, Christmas, and New Years.
-It’s a pretty stressful time, but it’s the most exciting and happy time of year.
-Or is it?
+There’s Thanksgiving, Hanukkah, Kwanzaa, Christmas, and the New Year.
+It’s a pretty stressful time, but it’s also the most exciting and happy time of year…or is it?

 Every child in a foster home has been through situations that are completely unique to them, so not everything below will apply to every child.
 Still, we think it’s important to be aware of what could happen when you’re fostering a child during the holidays, as well as some ways to make them as comfortable as possible.

 What we’re saying is, your traditions might be very foreign to your foster child.
 And that’s okay!
-Just remember: as you’re engaging in these traditions with the rest of your family, make sure to not only include the child your fostering but also explain why they’re happening and how they got started.
+Just remember: as you’re engaging in these traditions with the rest of your family, make sure to not only include the child you’re fostering, but also explain why they’re happening and how they got started.
 Chances are they’ll never forget!

 Invite Them To Share Their Own Traditions